 The late 1800s and early 1900s marked the Heroic Age of Antarctic Exploration, when explorers from all over the world set off to discover what the continent had to offer.
 Two of the most coveted firsts was to reach the magnetic and geographic South Poles.
 The former was done by British explorers in 1907, and the latter by Norwegian explorers in 1911.
 This was an era marked by incredible fortitude and tragic death on the continent.

 This period and the years following also led to the beginning of political claims in Antarctica.
-The British were the first to lay claim to massive swaths of the continent, expanding their territory there in 1917 and gradually claiming more land over the following decades.
-Worried about the British gaining complete control over the continent, Argentina, Chile, Norway and France also started to make their own land claims.
+The British were the first to lay claim to massive swaths of the continent, expanding their territory there in 1917.
+Worried about the British gaining complete control over the continent, Argentina, Chile, Norway and France started to make their own land claims.

 To address conflicting claims — which were primarily between Great Britain, Argentina and Chile — an international agreement had to be reached.
 After a few failed attempts, the 12 involved countries eventually landed on the Antarctic Treaty, which was signed in 1959.
 In it, the countries agreed that the whole continent could be used solely for scientific reasons.
-Still, seven countries have territorial claims — Argentina, Australia, Chile, France, New Zealand, Norway and the United Kingdom — but those claims are largely ignored.
-Since it was instituted, the treaty has grown to include 54 parties, most of which have established research bases on the continent.
+Since it was instituted, the treaty has grown to include 56 parties, most of which have established research bases on the continent.

 The Languages Of Antarctica

 There has unfortunately not been a language census of Antarctica, but you can probably get a good guess at how many people speak each language based on the countries of origin.
 The language with the most presence is English.
-This is both because English-speaking countries have the greatest representation on the continent, and also because English has become the de facto lingua franca of scientific research (and also of the rest of the world).
+This is both because English-speaking countries have the greatest representation on the continent, and also because English has become the de facto lingua franca of scientific research.
 And in addition to English, there are small but sizable populations of German, Spanish, French, Japanese, Chinese and Italian speakers, among others.

 Even though English is the most represented, Antarctica provides a promising microcosm of the world.
 Science is not a perfect utopia, but it does allow for international cooperation and community for the purpose of learning more about the world we live in.